 Our seats were in the corner of the 300 level — not prime seats by any means, but you could see everything, including the videoboards at the north end and that nice view of the skyline.
 As mentioned, our seating area was not protected from the rain, so the raincoat I brought really got a workout, especially in the second half when the rain picked up and drenched CenturyLink Field.

 Oh, and that happened to be when the noise picked up as well.
-Seattle was mostly sluggish in the first half and went into the break trailing, then turned it up to beat the struggling New York Giants, the opponent on this day, going away.
+Seattle was mostly sluggish in the first half and went into the break trailing, then turned it up to win the game going away.

 It got noticeably loud for me at two points: Right before the opening kickoff and after the Seahawks took the lead in the second half.
 I don’t think it was record-breaking, and my ears weren’t ringing, but I can legitimately say it was about as loud as any sporting event I’ve been to.
 And hearing that for myself was definitely worth the experience.